Key Takeaways:

 2. Claim tax deductions on business expenses

 Being an ABN holder means that you’ll be eligible to claim tax deductions on genuine expenses and purchases made for your business.
-This includes day-to-day expenses, inventory, leases, and even the interest payments on finance you are using to grow your business!
-All of these expenses and purchases can be presented as tax-deductibles come end-of-financial-year, reducing your taxable income, saving you money and putting your hard-earned cash back in your pocket.
+This includes day-to-day expenses, inventory, leases, and more.
+All of these expenses and purchases can be presented as tax-deductibles come EOFY, reducing your taxable income, saving you money, and putting your hard-earned cash back in your pocket.

 3. Benefit from government incentives and grants